 Key point: Even as early as the 1940s many countries were experimenting with what are today called drones.

-When it came to advanced military technology in World War II, arguably no one was better at it than Nazi Germany, whose scientists Adolf Hitler keep busy trying to invent the ultimate “super weapon” capable of defeating his enemies.
+When it came to advanced military technology in World War II, arguably no one was better at it than Nazi Germany, whose scientists Adolf Hitler kept busy trying to invent the ultimate “super weapon” capable of defeating his enemies.

 For a while, it seemed that Germany might just succeed.
 After all, it was the Germans who had created, tested, and deployed the V-1 flying bomb, the V-2 ballistic missile, the Fritz X glide bomb, and a family of jet-powered aircraft.
 German tanks were, in many respects, superior to American tanks.
 Only in the race to build an atomic bomb were the German scientists lagging behind the United States and Great Britain.